muhammadravi25/muhammadravi25/README.md

 My Name is **Muhammad Ravi**.<br>

-🚀 Undergraduate Student at Universitas Muhammadiyah Riau | Passionate about Web & Mobile App Development <br/>
+🚀 Undergraduate Student at Universitas Muhammadiyah Riau | Passionate about Web & Mobile App Development. <br/>
-💻 Tech Stack | Skilled in JavaScript, CSS, HTML, PHP, Kotlin, Python, PostgreSQL, and MySQL <br/>
+💻 Tech Stack | Skilled in JavaScript, CSS, HTML, PHP, Kotlin, Python, PostgreSQL, and MySQL. <br/>
-🛠️ Frameworks & Tools: Laravel, Tailwind, ReactJS, JQuery, Codeigniter, ExpressJS, and Bootstrap <br/>
+🛠️ Frameworks & Tools: Laravel, Tailwind, ReactJS, JQuery, Codeigniter, ExpressJS, and Bootstrap. <br/>
-🤖 Exploring AI Engineering | Always curious about the intersection of technology and innovation <br/>
+🤖 Exploring AI Engineering | Always curious about the intersection of technology and innovation. <br/>

 I’m on a mission to build seamless, user-friendly applications and explore the limitless possibilities of AI.
 Let’s connect and create something amazing! 🌟